isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 *  Updated/Latest statements of investment products (such as fixed deposits, unit trusts, Singapore Saving Bonds and other investment products)

-* Identity card (if applying in-person at MinLaw Services Centre or State Courts HELP Centre)
+* Identity card (if applying in-person at MinLaw Services Centre)

 You can refer to our supporting documents checklist (click here) to confirm that you have prepared the required documents.